ThoSe1990/cwt-cucumber/README.md

-# CWT Cucumber
+# Coding With Thomas: Cucumber

-CWT Cucumber is a Cucumber interpreter and engine to run cucumber tests in C/C++.
+This is a Cucumber interpreter and engine to run cucumber tests in C/C++.

 ## Disclaimer
 This is my personal fun and educational project.
 I have read Crafting Interpreters by Robert Nystrom and I wanted a meaningful real world example to apply the principles.
 I really love the idea of Cucumber and use it a lot in my projects.
 Therefore I decided to create a Cucumber interpreter just for the fun of it.